Drunk Driving Motorcycle Accident Attorneys

 For example, in South Carolina, it is illegal for a bar to serve alcohol to a customer that it knows or should know is intoxicated.
 If the overserved drunk customer gets behind the wheel of their car and injures someone in a wreck, then the bar can be held liable and named as a defendant in a civil claim due to the state’s dram shop laws.

 West Virginia allows peopled injured by drunk drivers to seek compensation from the establishment that served the driver, but Virginia generally does not.
 Georgia also allows people injured by drunk drivers to seek restitution from the liquor store, bar or restaurant that served the intoxicated driver.

 In many states, dram shop laws are especially plaintiff-friendly if the intoxicated driver was a minor.
 In that case, you don’t even need to prove the driver was “noticeably” intoxicated at the time of being served by the establishment.
 Simply serving alcohol to a minor who then gets into an accident that injures or kills someone immediately makes the business open to liability.

 Each state has slightly different dram shop laws, so make sure to speak with an experienced attorney to find out if those laws may apply to your case.

 Have You Been Injured in a DUI Accident?

-Our DUI lawyers understand the physical suffering and emotional duress you and your family are enduring.
-We also understand the financial difficulties you face, such as rising medical bills and lost wages, which is why we want to help you.
+Our DUI motorcycle injury lawyers understand the physical suffering and emotional duress you and your family are enduring.
+We also understand the financial difficulties you face, such as rising medical bills and lost wages.

-If you’ve been injured due to the negligence of others, contact one of our personal injury lawyers and let us fight for you.
+If you’ve been injured due to the negligence of others, contact one of our DUI motorcycle accident lawyers and let us fight for you.